DinoChiesa/github-stats-image-updater-job/README.md

 # Summary

-This is a Cloud Run job that invokes a service to generate a github stats image, then updates my own github repo with the updated image.
+This is a Cloud Run job that invokes a service to generate a github stats image, then updates my own (or your own) GitHub repo with the updated image.

-I built this because the github-readme-stats vercel app hosted by Anurag Hazra, is shared and apparently is experiencing overuse or 503s.
+I built this because the [github-readme-stats vercel app](https://github-readme-stats.vercel.app) hosted by Anurag Hazra, is shared and apparently is experiencing overuse or 503s.

 Anurag had (has?) a service that generates an image that you can include in your own personal README.md,